 Kelly Fair Named Wohler Vice President of Sales

-SAN FRANCISCO—Wohler Technologies announced the appointment of Kelly Fair as the vice president of sales for Wohler.
-In this role, Fair will take on responsibility for Wohler’s baseband and stream-based products, including the company’s acclaimed AMP2 Series audio and video monitors and MPEG Series transport stream monitoring and analysis systems.
-He will work alongside Craig Newbury, vice president of sales, RadiantGrid, the division of the company responsible for Wohler’s file-based product portfolio.
+SAN FRANCISCO -- Dec.
+18, 2014 -- Wohler Technologies today announced the appointment of Kelly Fair as the vice president of sales, Wohler.
+In this role, Fair will take on responsibility for Wohler's baseband and stream-based products, including the company's acclaimed AMP2 Series audio and video monitors and MPEG Series transport stream monitoring and analysis systems.
+He will work alongside Craig Newbury, vice president of sales, RadiantGrid, the division of the company responsible for Wohler's file-based product portfolio.

+"Kelly is a highly respected, connected, and experienced sales and marketing executive with a proven ability to formulate and set objectives that fuel success," said Carl J. Dempsey, president and CEO of Wohler.
+"His skill in strategic planning, his expertise in developing and managing distribution and sales channels, his ability to lead product management, and his experience in building training programs will all be valuable to our worldwide sales team and the clients it serves."

-Fair is based at Wohler’s Hayward, Calif., headquarters and reports directly to Wohler President and CEO Carl Dempsey.
+Fair is based at Wohler's Hayward, California, headquarters and reports directly to Dempsey.

+More information about Wohler and its product portfolio is available at www.wohler.com.

 The latest product and technology information